christoomey/vim-sort-motion/README.md

 ### Visual

 For continuity, `sort-motion` also defines a visual mode mapping for `gs`.
-This behaves as a linewise sort over the lines defined by the visual or block selection
+This behaves as a linewise sort over the lines defined by the visual selection.

+You can also (optionally) specify a blockwise command to use for block selections (example: `Vissort`).

 Configuration
 -------------

+### sort_motion_flags

 If you'd like to pass any options to `sort` you can set `g:sort_motion_flags`.
 For example you could use: